filso/ng-dependency-graph/README.md

 4. Open the directory you just cloned (should open with Chrome, otherwise try dragging/dropping the file into Chrome) and follow the prompts to install.

 ### Features
+- components and modules view
-- update graph on development cycle
+- update graph on reload
+- ignore and filter modules
 - sticky nodes

-### Todo

-### Alternatives

-gulp-ng-graph - generate static graph only
+- zooming and panning
+- filtering by component type
+- works for apps loaded asynchronously (`angular.bootstrap`)

 ### Other
 This app uses semantic versioning: http://semver.org/